 Flooding the market with refined wheat flour and refined cane sugar leads to a junk food epidemic and ensuing obesity, diabetes, cardiovascular, and other chronic conditions and life-threatening illnesses.
 Addressing these problems promotes environmental as well as human health.
 For example, sugar cane production pollutes ecosystems and sugar cane cutters in the Caribbean and in India have been exploited by sugar cane manufacturing companies.

-Bennett and Eglash live near Detroit and are involved in environmental, community engagement.
+Bennett and Eglash live in Ann Arbor and are involved in environmental, community engagement in Detroit through the African-Futurist Greenhouse they were commissioned to build at the MBAD African Bead Museum.
 Eglash and Kwame Robinson, a U Mich PhD candidate, worked on a range of projects through the Detroit Urban Farming Initiative, including digital systems that increase people’s access to locally-grown food.(Robinson’s other projects include Rescue Nature and The Joy Project farm.)
-Eglash also mentored Kessa Johnson who works as a food systems strategy design specialist at U Mich.
+Eglash and Bennett also mentored Kessa Johnson who now works as a food systems strategy design specialist at U-M.

 Dazmonique Carr’s Deeply Rooted Produce was among the Detroit farms noted by Eglash.
 Deeply Rooted is Detroit’s first zero-waste mobile grocery store.
 Carr provides fresh produce locally to communities that lack access to wholesome food and composts on a large scale, turning food waste into organic soil.